wingedrhino/DistroSetup/Vagrant/README.md

 can still use it as a development playground through Vagrant.

 In this folder I have uploaded a sample Vagrantfile which you can hack.

+## Custom Vagrantfiles

+In subdirectories, I am including custom vagrant setups for any requirements I come across.
+Feel free to use them if my needs match yours.